-- A formal letter of full compliance will be provided to the agency's Director, Title VI Nondiscrimination Program Coordinator, Civil Rights Director, Deputy Civil Rights Director, Title VI Program Manager and ADOT's LPA Section or MPO/COG program within 30 calendar days of the onsite review along with a report of findings. - 2.
+- 1. A formal letter of full compliance is provided to the agency's director, Title VI Program Coordinator, External Civil Rights Programs Manager, Title VI Program Manager and ADOT's LPA Section or MPO/COG program within 30 calendar days of the on-site review along with a report of findings. - 2.
 The report of findings may still provide recommendations for strengthening the subrecipient's Title VI Program.